flyingcircusio/doc/src/guide/api/types.md

 : *read-only, primary key*

   The name of the virtual machine.
-All machines within a project need to adhere to the schema `<nameofrg><serialnumber>`.
+All machines within a resource group need to adhere to the schema `<nameofrg><serialnumber>`.
 You can choose how to allocate those numbers as you like.